How To Ask Robot Building Questions

 Outcome: “I want my robot to wave once when motion is detected by the camera.”

-Question: “I want my robot to wave when the camera detects motion.
-I have the camera connected and visible in ARC.
-I followed the camera tutorial and can see the feed, but I’m unsure how to trigger a wave script reliably.
-Can someone show a simple approach (or skill combination) that detects motion and runs a wave script once per motion event?”
+Question example: “I have the camera connected and can see the feed in ARC.
+I followed the camera tutorial but am unsure how to trigger a wave script reliably.
+Can someone show a simple approach or skill combination that detects motion and runs a wave script once per motion event?”

 Scenario 3: Seeking design advice